 Domino Theory Contributes to Construction Insolvencies

-Another contributory factor in the high level of insolvency in construction firms is the frequency with which suppliers and clients go out of business.
-Clients can go out of business with unpaid bills and main contractors can fail while owing cash to one or more smaller contractors.
-Generally speaking, firms in the construction industry tend to delay payments to creditors when they are struggling.
-During this time more work could be done and larger debts incurred.
-For this reason, construction firms tend to have larger debts on insolvency than other firms.
+Another factor contributing to the high rate of insolvency in construction firms is the domino effect caused by suppliers and clients going out of business.
+Clients may go out of business with unpaid bills, and main contractors may fail while owing money to smaller contractors.
+In general, construction companies tend to delay payments to creditors when they are struggling financially.
+During this time, more work may be done and larger debts incurred.
+As a result, construction companies tend to have larger debts on insolvency than other firms.

 The Availability and Cost of Credit

-We’ve already identified the importance of credit for construction firms, who need access to external sources of working capital to maintain a healthy of level cash-flow.
-Given the size of many construction firms and the lack of capital assets to act as collateral on bank loans, credit can be expensive.
-The problems construction companies often encounter with their cash-flow also means many smaller firms have poor credit ratings, further impacting the cost of credit.
+As we have already discussed, credit is essential for construction firms, as they need access to external sources of working capital to maintain a healthy level of cash flow.
+However, credit can be expensive for construction firms, given their size and lack of capital assets to act as collateral for bank loans.
+Additionally, many smaller construction firms have poor credit ratings due to cash flow problems, which further impacts the cost of credit.

 The Perils of Construction Industry Scheme (CIS) Tax Arrears

-Another common cause of cash flow problems for construction companies is the Construction Industry Scheme (CIS).
-Every contractor is required to register with HMRC; verify the employment and CIS registration or payment status of sub-contractors; deduct the appropriate amount of tax from the sub-contractor to pay HMRC, and submit monthly CIS returns to HMRC and monthly statements to sub-contractors.
+Another common cause of cash flow problems for construction companies is CIS tax arrears.
+CIS requires all contractors to register with HMRC, verify the employment and CIS registration or payment status of subcontractors, deduct the appropriate amount of tax from subcontractors, and submit monthly CIS returns and statements to HMRC and subcontractors, respectively.

-CIS arrears are treated in much the same ways as unpaid VAT liabilities.
-Construction companies in arrears have effectively collected money on HMRC’s behalf and then withheld the payment.
-If you do receive a demand for CIS arrears from HMRC, it’s essential you act quickly.
-If you are able to pay the arrears before the next CIS payments are due, this will be usually be agreed without further problem.
-However, if you are unable to make the payment, again you will have to try to make a Time to Pay arrangement with HMRC or reach a settlement.
+CIS arrears are treated similarly to unpaid VAT liabilities.
+Construction companies in arrears have effectively collected money on HMRC’s behalf but have not remitted it.
+If you receive a demand for CIS arrears from HMRC, it is essential to act quickly.
+If you are able to pay the arrears before the next CIS payments are due, HMRC will usually agree to this without further issue.
+However, if you are unable to make the payment, you will need to try to make a Time to Pay arrangement with HMRC or reach a settlement.

 Concerned Your Construction Company May be Insolvent?
 Free, Confidential Advice